 - Agents

-- Market Clearing Algortihm
+- Market Clearing Algorithm

-All of these components interact, for example the agents in a particular sector invests in technologies to meet a certain service demand.
-Finally, the market clearing algorithm brings these different components together to find an ultimate price on all the different factors of the particular case-study.
+All of these components interact, for example the agents in a particular sector invest in technologies to meet a certain service demand.
+Finally, the market clearing algorithm brings these different components together to find an ultimate price on all the different factors of the particular case study.